kktsvetkov/kluzo/README.md

-# Kluzo PHP Debug Bar
+# Kluzo PHP Debug Tool

-**Kluzo PHP Debug Bar** is the PHP debugging tool that is always helping you prevent making stupid mistakes and causing accidents.
+**Kluzo PHP Debug Tool** is the PHP debugging tool that is always helping you prevent making stupid mistakes and causing accidents.